 - Current Year: Junior

-- Height/Weight: 5’11”, 184 pounds
+- Height/Weight: 5’11”, 183 pounds

-Marvin Mims scouting report
+Marvin Mims Scouting Report

-New head coach Brent Venables has implemented a new culture in town, and the team has bought in.
+New head coach Brent Venables implemented a new culture in town, and the team bought in.
 “Definitely physicality,” Mims said.
 “The things we do in practice are way more physical than usual.
 That’s probably the biggest adjustment to me, just the way that we practice, running on and off the field.
 Everything that we do has to be elite.
 He’s not going to settle for anything less.”

-Where Mims wins
+Where Mims Wins

 Mims is a yards-after-the-catch monster but not in the “make you miss” mold.
 Instead, he pulls away, uses his vision to find holes on the fly, and simply outruns defenders for extra yardage.
 He has enough wiggle and start/stop ability to force an occasional missed tackle, but that’s not his game.

-Mims keeps his eyes on the ball and looks passes in.
+Mims keeps his eyes on the ball, routinely uses the diamond technique, and looks passes in.
 He’s also undeterred by passes over the middle, securing the reception through violent hits.
 Furthermore, Mims routinely attacks the football and doesn’t wait for it to reach his chest plate.
 His hands are some of the most reliable in the country.

-Mims’ areas for improvement
+Mims’ Areas for Improvement

 I love Mims.
 His tape has already turned him into one of “my guys” for the 2023 cycle.
 But even I can recognize his faults.

 Chief of which is, of course, his size.
 There’s no getting around the fact that Mims will struggle against longer, more physical DBs.
+He has solid length for his size, but his catch radius isn’t the biggest.
 Scheming him open and offering him room to work will be more necessary for NFL OCs than on the collegiate stage.

 At the line, Mims will sometimes cross his arms over his knee, extend his knees too much, and stand upright.
 All of which not only allows a DB to shock him off the snap but also requires at least one extra step before working upfield.
 I will say Mims’ electric acceleration affords him some room for error here, but that will dwindle in the pros.

 He must master the route tree and route-running nuances.
 Mims snaps down at the top of routes and uses his first step to guide his body into his next move.
-But occasionally, he will raise his pad level at the top of stems, giving DBs more time to react as well as forcing extra steps to get out of the break.
+But occasionally, he’ll raise his pad level at the top of stems, giving DBs more time to react as well as forcing extra steps to get out of the break.

-Current draft projection for Oklahoma WR Marvin Mims
+Current Draft Projection for Oklahoma WR Marvin Mims